Derived Representation Type and Field Extensions: Base field extensions

-\begin{rem} The adjoint pairs $(-\otimes_kK,F)$ exist on the levels of homotopy categories and derived categories.
-With a similar proof as in Proposition~\ref{dich-ext}, we can prove that the second Brauer-Thrall type theorem holds for $A$ if and only if it holds for $A\otimes_kK$. \end{rem}
+\begin{rem} The adjoint pairs $(-\otimes_kK,F)$ exist on the levels of homotopy category and derived category.
+By the argument used in the proof of Proposition~\ref{dich-ext}, we can prove that the second Brauer-Thrall type theorem holds for $A$ if and only if it holds for $A\otimes_kK$. \end{rem}

-If $K$ is algebraically closed, then by \cite[Corollary 2.9]{Z} and the above proposition, we have
+If $K$ is algebraically closed, then by \cite[Corollary 2.9]{Zh16a} and the above proposition, we have

 \begin{thm} Let $A$ be a $k$-algebra and $K/k$ be a finite separable extension such that $K$ is algebraically closed.
 Then $A$ is $\C$-dichotomic. \end{thm}